Study portals

 Get a virtual introduction

-You will be introduced to digital platforms, counselling and support units, and life as a student.
-This online introduction consists of modules, which you can go through seperately.
+The introduction consists of modules, which you can go through separately.
 The entire introduction takes about 2 hours.
 You can access the course in Brightspace from mid-August – under “My courses".

 First; congratulations on your admission to Aarhus University!

-The introduction week is for everyone, and it is important to us that all new students have a nice and memorable first week at university, which will help establish the social community on your degree programme.
+The week will contain a mix of academic and social events around campus.
+The introduction week is for everyone, and it is important that all new students have a nice and memorable first week, which will help establish the social community on your degree programme.

 Introduction trip

-In addition to the introduction week, we have planned a weekend trip in the autumn where you will join your fellow students and student instructors for a weekend away from campus.
+In addition to the introduction week, we have planned a weekend trip on 26-28 September.
 The weekend trip will be full of fun activities and it will be a great opportunity to get to know your fellow students even better.

 You are always welcome to reach out to us if you have any questions about your introduction week.
 You can write to us by email at Rusugen@studenterlauget.dk.